Year 6 Transition

 During May and June, students will receive a visit from Mrs. Venneear, who is the Year 7 Leader.
 She will explain what it is like to be a Stanborough student, the expectations and requirements.
 She will also collect information from your child’s primary school about your child’s progress and attainment.

-In the summer term students in Year 6 schools will also complete transition work, which is designed to bridge the gap between Year 6 and Year 7.
+In the summer term students in Year 6 will also complete transition work, which is designed to bridge the gap between Year 6 and Year 7.
 The nature of the work may change from one year to the next.
 Year 6 teachers may select a student ‘best’ piece of work or complete a designated assignment with students which is then sent to Stanborough.

-As part of this process, our larger feeder schools are also invited visit Stanborough, work with us, and use our specialist facilities.
+As part of this process, our larger feeder schools are also invited to visit Stanborough, work with us, and use our specialist facilities.
 In previous years, students have worked with both our Science department and our PE department, to build on what they have achieved in primary school, in preparation for secondary school.
 Year 5 and 6 students have benefitted from IT workshops this year.

 The new intake day and evening